ZGXDC/CMSC319ProjectVersion2/README.md

 # Welcome to Spotify Mood Playlist Generator!

-This is microservices project written in Python as part of the CMSC 319 Intro to Software Engineering Class.
+This is microservices project written in Python as part of the CMSC 319 Software Engineering Concepts Class.
 This project ideally generates a playlist for users based on user-input mood and artists.
 It access the Spotify Web API and matches songs based on user input, ultimately outputting them for the user.

 ## Features
 - Input a mood and favorite artists
+- Maps mood to a list of genres and genres to favorite artists
-- Maps user prefernces to songs from Spotify Web API
+- Selects popular songs from artists
 - Outputs the list of tracks

 ## Run Instructions